niall-byrne/rpi-media-centre/README.md

 #### Samba Configuration

-Some Samba settings can be stored in the `.rpi` file to make this service more convenient to use.
+Some Samba settings can be stored in the `.rpi/config` file to make this service more convenient to use.

 | Variable                         | Value                                                             |
 |----------------------------------|-------------------------------------------------------------------|